 Disasters exert an emotional toll and can place strain on relationships and cause behavioural changes and strong emotional reactions.
-If you need help, call:
+If you need help to deal with stress, call:

 - Lifeline on 13 11 14. - Australian Red Cross on 1800 733 276 or visit www.redcross.org.au - Your general practitioner, local community health centre or local mental health service.